BDC Hamburger Icon

 Tailor your services to different customers.

 It’s easy to assume that convenience-oriented customers have a lot of disposable income, but this isn’t always the case.
 Research has shown that these consumers have a variety of income levels.
-Convenience-oriented customers are also pretty evenly split between men and women, and among different age ranges and lifestyles.
+Convenience-oriented customers are also pretty evenly split between men and women and among different age ranges and lifestyles.
 Keep that diverse market in mind when you set the prices for your services.

 To appeal to everyone who is looking for on-demand and do-it-for-me assistance, you should create different types of services.
-Going back to the housekeeping example, such a business should have various cleaning packages that suit customer segments such as elderly homeowners, new homebuyers, and families renting out their spaces.
-All of these customers want you to do the cleaning for them, but their specific needs and circumstances vary.
+Going back to the housekeeping example, such a business should have various cleaning packages that suit customer segments such as elderly homeowners, new homebuyers and families renting out their spaces.
+All of these customers want you to do the cleaning for them but their specific needs and circumstances vary.

 Provide mobile-friendly options.

 In today’s mobile economy, consumers are more empowered than ever when making purchase decisions.
-They compare prices, communicate directly with retailers and service providers, and use apps to have basically anything delivered to them at any time.
-Mobile devices eliminate boundaries to connectivity, so it’s important to offer mobile-friendly options – for example, a site with responsive web design, social media accounts where consumers can engage with you, and easy online purchase options.
+They compare prices, communicate directly with retailers and service providers and use apps to have anything delivered to them at any time.
+Mobile devices eliminate boundaries to connectivity, so it’s important to offer mobile-friendly options – for example, a site with responsive web design, social media accounts where consumers can engage with you and easy online purchase options.
 [Learn how to go mobile-first in the age of mobile marketing.]

 Because the DIFM movement is intended to cater to customers, providing a mobile-friendly experience is perfectly aligned with an on-demand business’s overall goals.
 The time and effort required to create mobile-friendly options will likely benefit your company in the long run.